Buying Opinions: Preliminary Results

 The proof of Lemma \ref{finducible}, and all other proofs omitted from the main text, are collected in Appendix \ref{proofs}.
-For each $F$ supported on $n$ or fewer interior points of $\Delta(\Theta)$, because the cost function $c$ is bounded and differentiable on $\Delta (\Theta)$, we can (i) construct a contract with bounded transfer such that the agent finds it optimal to first acquire $F$, and then report the realized posterior truthfully; (ii) find a finite constant such that by adding it to the transfer, Constraint \ref{icorig} holds.
-Therefore, every such distribution can be implemented, and the expected transfer is finite.
+For each \(F\) supported on \(n\) or fewer interior points of $\Delta(\Theta)$, because the cost function $c$ is bounded and differentiable on $\inter{\Delta (\Theta)}$, Lemma 2 of \cite{caplin2022rationally} guarantees that there is a decision problem such that \(F\) is optimal.
+Therefore, we can construct a contract with bounded transfers such that the agent finds it optimal to first acquire \(F\) then report the realized posterior truthfully.
+Moreover, by adding a finite constant to the transfer, we can make Constraint \ref{icorig} hold.
+Therefore, every such distribution can be implemented at finite cost.

-Because the support of any extreme point of $\mathcal{F}(\mu)$ is on $n$ or fewer points, every $F \in \mathcal{F}(\mu)$ can be expressed as a convex combination of distributions with support on $n$ or fewer points.
-Therefore, any $F \in \mathcal{F}(\mu)$ can be obtained by randomizing over a set of contracts each of which implements a distribution with support on at most $n$ points--consequently, any distribution whose support is on the interior of $\Delta \left(\Theta\right)$ can be induced at a finite expected cost.
-In fact, it is weakly less costly for the principal to randomize first rather than implement $F$ directly.
-Thus, it is without loss of generality for the principal to offer a contract that results in a distribution over posteriors chosen by the agent with support on at most $n$ points. \begin{corollary} \begin{enumerate}[label={(\roman*)},noitemsep,topsep=0pt] \item Every $F \in \mathcal{F}(\mu)$ with $\supp(F) \subseteq \inter{\Delta(\Theta)}$ can be induced at a finite cost. \item Without loss of generality, the principal only induces distributions with support on at most $n$ points. \end{enumerate} \end{corollary}

-By Corollary \ref{housekeeping} \ref{wlog}, we can restrict our attention to distributions over posteriors supported on $\{\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_m\}$, where $n$ is the number of states, and $m \leq n$.
-Suppose the principal would like to implement a distribution $F$ using some contract $(M,t)$.
-By part \ref{fci1} of Lemma \ref{fcontrimp}, a necessary condition for implementation is that $\supp(F) = P_{(M,t)}$; this condition holds if and only if the contract is such that the following $m$ expressions
+Because the support of any extreme point of $\mathcal{F}(\mu)$ is on \(n\) or fewer affinely-independent points, any $F \in \mathcal{F}(\mu)$ can be obtained by randomizing over a set of contracts each of which implements a distribution with support on at most \(n\) affinely-independent points--consequently, any distribution whose support is on the interior of $\Delta \left(\Theta\right)$ can be induced at a finite expected cost.
+As it is cheaper for the principal to randomize first rather than implement \(F\) directly, it is without loss of generality for the principal to implement a distribution over posteriors with support on at most \(n\) affinely-independent points. \begin{proposition} \begin{enumerate}[label={(\roman*)},noitemsep,topsep=0pt] \item Every $F \in \mathcal{F}(\mu)$ with $\supp(F) \subseteq \inter{\Delta(\Theta)}$ can be implemented at a finite cost. \item Without loss of generality, the principal only implements distributions with support on at most \(n\) affinely-independent points. \end{enumerate} \end{proposition} By Proposition \ref{housekeeping} \ref{wlog}, we can restrict our attention to distributions over posteriors with support on $\{\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_s\}$, where \(n\) is the number of states, and $s \leq n$.
+In our next result, we discover that incentive compatibility allows us to reduce transfers to a single variable for each state.